tent/tent.io/content/blog/types-of-tent-apps.md

 ### Identity

 Tent can be used to sign users into applications as a replacement for email/password logins and centralized OAuth systems like Facebook, Twitter, Github, and Linkedin.
-Apps can use Tent for login without taking advantage of any othe Tent features.
+Apps can use Tent for login without taking advantage of any other Tent features.

 ### Backup